arakoodev/jarchains/README.md

 ## License

-EdgeChains is licensed under the MIT license.
+EdgeChains  is licensed under the GNU Affero General Public License v3.0 and as commercial software.
+For commercial licensing, please contact us or raise a issue in this github.